JOSESAMUEL14/ScriptureLM-SelfBuilt/README.md

 - Retrieval tested on topics such as *love* and *Moses*
 - Best V4 validation loss: `3.85433`
 - Best QA validation answer loss: `2.667409`

 ---

-## ⚠️ Limitations

-> Being transparent about this project's constraints is part of the point.

-- Small Transformer compared with modern LLMs
-- Base-model generation can be unreliable
-- QA fine-tuning has limited free-form reasoning ability
-- Production responses depend heavily on retrieval quality
-- Retrieval depends on the embedding model and how the question is worded
-- The application is grounded strictly in retrieved Bible passages
-- Free Render hosting can have cold starts
-- This is an **educational/experimental** project, not a production theological tool

----